Hiking Angels Landing - Zion National Park

 Because Angel's Landing is such an awesome hike it has become very popular and very crowded.
 When it get's too busy on the chains it makes hiking unsafe.....and not fun.
-So the park is trying a pilot permit system starting April 1st 2022.
+So the park implemented a permit system starting April 1st 2022.
 The permits are issued quarterly or the day before.

 A FEW GOOD TIPS

 You do not need a permit to hike to Scout's Lookout (right before the chains).
 You only need a permit for the chain section.

 You can apply for permit from 12am - 3pm the day before.

 Visit the National Park website for more info and to get a tip CLICK HERE

 HIRE A PHOTOGRAPHER IN ZION + SOUTHERN UTAH - CLICK TO LEARN MORE